zentrocdot/Bash/HELPFUL_INFORMATIONS.md

 <p align="justify">Below is a list of information on programming in Bash that I have dealt with over the course of time.
 This serves once again to reflect on what I have learned.</p>

+## Parameter Expansion

+<p align="justify">The special character <code>$</code> allows the so called parameter expansion, a command substitution or an arithmetic expansion.
+The basic form of a parameter expansion is <code>${parameter}</code> where the value of the parameter is substituted.
+The curly braces can be omitted when e.g. <code>$parameter</code> is surounded by spaces.
+The curly braces are required when e.g. a parameter is followed by a character that is not to be interpreted as part of the parameter.<p>

+<p align="justify">Example:</p>

+    COMMAND_LINE_ARGUMENT=$0               # $0 represents the name of the script itself

+    FILENAME=$COMMAND_LINE_ARGUMENT        # ShellCheck will issue a warning FILENAME=${COMMAND_LINE_ARGUMENT}      # ShellCheck will issue a warning FILENAME="${COMMAND_LINE_ARGUMENT}"    # Best practice

+<p align="justify">I always use the last variant without exception, unless I have to omit the double quotes within an expression.
+On the other hand, command line arguments are used by me in the rule without double quotes and curly braces.</p>

 ## Length of string

 <p align="justify">Subsequently follows a collection of methods how the length of a string can be obtained.</p>